Jenniline/portfolio/README.md

 ### Test
 adding bootstrap from what I have been learning in the past few weeks bootstrap added
-HOw do I make the images load faster?
+How do I make the images load faster?
+The Images still dont load faster